jimmymarks/illtron-static/src/markdown/resume.md

 <div class="resume__head">[cxc510@gmail.com](mailto:cxc510@gmail.com)</div>

-### Tech + UX
+### Technology and Product Leadership

-Dedicated defender of the user with proven know-how to combine research, technology, and design to shape a world-class digital experience.
+Dedicated user advocate and technologist with proven experience to combine technology, data, research, and design to shape engaging digital products.

 ### Professional Experience

-#### Tech Manager
+#### Tech Manager, Web Technologies

 ##### *Science* Magazine (American Association for the Advancement of Science)
-##### Washington, DC
-##### Aug.
+##### Washington, DC• Aug.
 2015–Present

-Led the modernization and re-platforming of the company’s flagship websites, resulting in a 30% year-over-year increase in traffic and user engagement.
-Fostered a new data-driven approach to solving customer needs, rather than stakeholder-driven.
-This family of sites now serves nearly a quarter-billion page views per year and growing.

-Coordinated cross-functional stakeholders from senior management to design and engineering.
-Supervised and mentored a staff of four, responsible for user experience, information architecture, content, back-end, and front-end development.
-Facilitated each phase of the product life cycle, from research to release.
-My efforts helped *Science* magazine extend its award-winning print experience to web properties as part of a five-year digital transformation.

-My responsibilities include shared oversight of the department budget of approximately $250,000, exclusive of staff.
-I lead vendor selection for additional content, design, web, and infrastructure projects, and coordinate with closely with the project and portfolio team to ensure work is delivered on time and within budget.
+* Manage agile Scrum team responsible for user experience, information architecture, content strategy, API and web development
+* Lead Scrum reviews, retrospectives, and planning, and agile activities such as story mapping
+* Collaborate with stakeholders from news, research editorial, marketing, and advertising departments to align product roadmap with business outcomes
+* Identify and manage third-party vendors to supplement internal teams on content, design, web, and infrastructure projects
+* Coordinate user outreach and research to solicit feedback and drive future product and technology decisions
+* Led full product life cycle for modernization and re-platforming of the organization’s flagship digital properties, including ScienceMag.org, increasing key * engagement metrics by 30% year-over-year
+* Led strategy and development of advanced editorial features to improve storytelling tools and display of interactive content on Drupal, WordPress, and static sites
+* Led all phases of product development, from research to release, for new search platform, covering nearly 140 years of publishing
+* Front-end development to assist product team with overflow work
+* User experience design, including research, wireframes, prototypes, and journey maps

 #### Senior Developer